emtiyaz/prox-grad-svi/README.md

-# prox-grad-svi-
+# prox-grad-svi
-Proximal Gradient Stochastic Variational Inference Based on UAI-2016 paper by Khan, Babanezhad, Lin, Schmidt, and Sugiyama
+Proximal Gradient Stochastic Variational Inference Based on the UAI-2016 paper by Khan, Babanezhad, Lin, Schmidt, and Sugiyama.

-We will add the code in July, 2016.
-Please e-mail emtiyaz@gmail if you need the code earlier than that.
-Thanks!
+The file 'demo.m' contains a few examples for Gaussian Process classification.
+To run this file, download the code, cd to the directory in Matlab, and do 'addpath(genpath(pwd))' at the command line.

+The file 'infKL_PG.m' is the main file which is written in the inference file format for GPML.